Manya0407/Invisible-Cloak/README.md

 # 🧙‍♂️ Invisible Cloak Effect using OpenCV

-✨ **Bring magic to life with computer vision!** This project demonstrates an **Invisible Cloak Effect** using OpenCV, allowing users to make selected cloak colors disappear and seamlessly blend into the background.
+✨ This project demonstrates an **Invisible Cloak Effect** using OpenCV, allowing users to make selected cloak colors disappear and seamlessly blend into the background.

 ---